Tutorial Gateway

 -- Starts at r and returns until it reaches to end

-SELECT SUBSTRING (String, Position) FROM Source
+SELECT SUBSTRING(String, Position) FROM Source

 -- Starts at r and end at a

-SELECT SUBSTRING (String, Position, Length) FROM Source
+SELECT SUBSTRING(Str, Position, Length)

-SELECT SUBSTRING (String FROM Position) FROM Source
+SELECT SUBSTRING(Str FROM Position)

 -- Same as Second

-SELECT SUBSTRING (String FROM Position FOR Length) FROM Source
+SELECT SUBSTRING(Str FROM Position FOR Length)

 • Length: No of characters (character length) you want to extract from String.